-Rear-end accidents are some of the most common in Houston and throughout the United States.
+Rear end accidents are some of the most common in Houston and throughout the United States.
 If you experience a rear-end car accident, it is important to talk to a car accident attorney as soon as possible.
-Rear-end accident injuries are not always apparent right away, but can be serious.
+Rear-end collision injuries are not always apparent right away, but can be serious.

 The rear-end accident is one of the more severe types of Houston car accidents: A vehicle crashes into the one in front of it.
 The occupants of the front vehicle may endure minor injuries, but the driver of the rear car is often badly hurt.
 A rear-end car crash can happen in seconds, even under favorable driving conditions.

 Texas is not a “no-fault” insurance state: It’s essential to determine who is responsible for an accident because that person can be held liable for the costs of car accident victims.
 A Houston car accident lawyer is a key ally in determining fault.
 This often requires an investigation of the scene, the vehicles, and circumstances.
 An attorney helps uncover the truth and defend you against insurer obstruction.

 Rear-end collisions can happen anytime someone “slams on the brakes” without sufficient time for the trailing driver to respond.
 However, that does not mean that the person in front is always responsible for the accident.
 Many rear-end incidents are caused when the trailing driver follows at an unsafe distance.
 In this case, even sound defensive driving can be a factor in car accidents.
 Rear-end accidents are commonplace on stretches of highways where traffic signals and exits are rare.